codemagic-ci-cd/codemagic-docs/content/yaml/yaml-conditional-run.md

 The current environment is accessible under the `env` variable.

-For example, the build will continue if it was not triggered by a draft pull request update:
+For example, the build will continue if the triggering event was *not* a draft pull request update:

 ```yaml
 workflows: